acespvgcoet/genesis-2021-resources/README.md

 # Genesis 2021

 Genesis is one of the biggest and the most popular events organized by ACES.
-We guide juniors through crucial things like placements, interviews, jobs and career options, etc. In addition to that, we also discuss opportunities available in PVGCOET, navigating through GSoC/GSoD, hackathons, internships, etc.
+We guide juniors through crucial know-how like placements, interviews, jobs and career options, etc. In addition to that, we also discuss opportunities available in PVGCOET, navigating through GSoC/GSoD, hackathons, internships, etc.

 We have prepared this repository for you to find all related resources in one place.
 Check out the corresponding folders above for details.